Haworthiopsis scabra (Haw.) G.D.Rowley

 This species is native to South Africa (arid regions of the Western and Eastern Cape Provinces).

 Haworthiopsis scabra, formerly known as Haworthia scabra, is a slow-growing succulent with stemless rosettes of rough, deep green leaves covered with dense tubercles.
 The rosettes grow up to 6 inches (15 cm) tall and up to 2 inches (5 cm) in diameter.
 Leaves can also turn yellowish-green, reddish, or sometimes shiny.
 They are up to 2.8 inches (7 cm) long, up to 0.4 inches (2 cm) wide, and up to 0.4 inches (1 cm) thick.
 Flowers are pinkish-white with grey-green keels and appear in late summer to early fall on usually unbranched, up to 2 feet (60 cm) tall inflorescences.

-The specific epithet "scabra" derives from a Latin word, meaning "rough" and refers to the texture of the leaves.
+The specific epithet "scabra" derives from the Latin word "scabro," meaning "rough" and refers to the texture of the leaves.

 How to Grow and Care for Haworthiopsis scabra